jaqmol/approx/README.md

 ### Why not http, websockets, long polling, ...?

 Request-response-based network communication protocols are not a natural or effective choice for event driven architectures.
+Especially not of used on the same machine.
-Communication of processes via network interface is not as ressource efficient as pipes and named pipes.
+Communicating processes via network interface is not as ressource efficient as pipes.